cbrunnkvist/es-money/README.md

 ## Module name
 The `es-` prefix might be an abbreviation of _ECMAScript_ or _e(a)s(y)-_.

+# Caveats
+The module was written targeting contemporary Node.js environments.
+There is no transpiler hooked in (patches welcome) thus it will likely _not_ run in all browser environments.

 # Acknowledgements
 The included currency registry is based on data published by the LocalePlanet project: http://www.localeplanet.com/

+# License
+Copyright (c) 2016 Conny Brunnkvist.
+Licensed under the [MIT License](./LICENSE))